-We analysed a total of 127 trials, including 49 open trials, 47 trail trials and 31 forest trials.
-Average values for all kinematic variables are presented in Table 2 and the results of statistical tests are presented in Table 3.
-Participants walked 13% faster on average on the trail than in the open (p = 0.0006), and 16% faster on average on the trail than in the forest (p = 0.0006), but there was no significant difference between open or forest walking velocity.
-Controlling for velocity, participants had significantly different stride lengths and frequencies on all surfaces (p < 0.0001).
-Participants used the highest stride frequencies and shortest strides in the open, and the lowest stride frequencies and longest strides in the forest.
+We analyzed a total of 127 trials, including 49 open trials, 47 trail trials, and 31 forest trials.
+Average values for all kinematic variables are presented in Table 2 and results of statistical tests are presented in Table 3.
+Participants walked 13% faster on average on the trail than in the open (p=0.0006), and 16% faster on average than in the forest (p=0.0006), but there was no significant difference between open or forest walking velocity.
+Controlling for velocity, participants had significantly different stride lengths and frequencies on all surfaces (p<0.0001).
+Participants used the highest stride frequencies and shortest strides in the open, followed by trails, and with the forest involving the lowest stride frequencies and longest strides.